matthias-mayr/Cartesian-Impedance-Controller/README.md

 # Cartesian Impedance Controller

 ## Description
-This project is an implementation of a Cartesian impedance controller.
+This project is an implementation of aCartesian impedance controller.
 It is a type of control strategy that sets a dynamic relationship between contact forces and the position of a robot arm, making it suitable for collaborative robots.

 The controller has been developed using the seven degree-of-freedom (DoF) robot arm called LBR iiwa by KUKA AG.
 It is, however, universal and should therefore work for other seven DoF robot arms, such as the Panda by Franka Emika.